 - What would you do if you were to live forever?

-A definition essay is a genre that requires you to explain the meaning of a particular term – from a broad perspective.
-While terms like a tree and book have definite and concrete meanings, others like honor and lobe depend on a person’s perspective.
+What is a definition essay?
+It is a genre that requires you to explain the meaning of a particular term – from a broad perspective.
+While terms like a tree and book have definite and concrete meanings, others like honor and love depend on a person’s perspective.

 For instance, a professor can ask you to write a process essay on the topic: